Mohamed-489560/Network_and_Cloud_Service_For_O6U/README.md

 **You will find all the digrams in the attachments**

+# Project operating environment :
+**The project was run on an HP Proliant DL380P G8 server running ESXI 6.5 in addition to our use of nested virtualization**

 # Future Plan :
 **I will develop the project and add new features and technology**